-You can learn about how to use the Medicare Physician Fee Schedule (MPFS) to look up Medicare reimbursement rates by downloading a PDF of the Physician Fee Schedule Guide.
+You can learn about how to use the Medicare Physician Fee Schedule (MPFS) to look up Medicare reimbursement rates by downloading a PDF of the Medicare Fee Schedule Lookup Guide.

 You can also find Medicare reimbursement rates if you know the CPT or HCPCS code for the service or item being billed and have access to the Medicare Physician Fee Schedule, which is essentially a master list of all reimbursement rates.
 The MPFS is updated on a quarterly basis to reflect the most recent changes to reimbursement rates.

 To find the CPT or HCPCS billing code, look on the bill provided to you by your health care provider.
 You may also download a zip file of the 2022 HCPCS codes, then select the “January 2022 Alpha-Numeric HCPCS File (ZIP).”

 You can search the MPFS on the federal Medicare website to find out the Medicare reimbursement rate for specific services, treatments or devices.
 Simply enter the HCPCS code and click “Search fees” to view Medicare’s reimbursement rate for the given service or item.